Partner Story: Generations Working Together

 - Together Old and Young (TOY)

-During Covid GWT have written a series of short free online courses introducing people to intergenerational working, ageisim, intergenerational places and spaces, measuring impact and how to plan intergenerational projects.
+During the pandemic, GWT has written a series of short free online courses introducing people to intergenerational working, ageisim, intergenerational places and spaces, measuring impact and how to plan intergenerational projects.

 How can we find out more about your work and how to support you?

-GWT celebrate intergenerational work each year through an Excellence Awards programme.
+Every year we hold an intergenerational conference which will take place virtually in 2022.
+GWT also celebrates intergenerational work each year through an Excellence Awards programme.
 The awards recognise, showcase and celebrate achievement and outstanding practice in the field of intergenerationality.
 Nominations are encouraged from projects and individuals living throughout Scotland.
-You can find out more about the awards and read our guidelines on our website.
+The award nominations will open shortly.